U.S., China agree on rules for air-to-air military encounters

 Closer to home, China's territorial claims have stoked tensions.
 Beijing claims most of the South China Sea, through which $5 trillion in ship-borne trade passes every year.

-The agreement sidesteps such territorial disputes by being "geographically neutral," the U.S. defence official said.
+The agreement sidesteps such territorial disputes by being "geographically neutral," the U.S. defense official said.

 But Obama said he had a "candid" discussion with Xi.